Circuit type: Temporary street course

 Over the years numerous attempts have been made to host street racing in New York, with multiple Formula 1 and Indycar street circuits mooted but never coming to fruition.
 Finally, 2017 will see the dream become a reality, when Formula E hosts its first event in the city, with the Lower Manhattan skyline and the Statue of Liberty as impressive backdrops.

 The New York ePrix will take place in Red Hook, Brooklyn, on a circuit built on the streets and parking lots next to the Brooklyn Cruise Terminal.
-The 13-corner, 1.947-mile circuit, which remains subject to FIA homologation, will host a double-header event on July 15 and 16, 2017.
+The original 13-corner, 1.214-mile circuit was refined into the final layout, laid out over 10 turns and 1.210 km.
+This hosts a double-header event on July 15 and 16, 2017.

 "To race in New York City is a historic moment – not only for Formula E, but for motorsport in general," said Formula E CEO Alejandro Agag.
 "When we originally started the project we could only dream of bringing Formula E to a place like New York, with arguably the most recognizable skyline of any city in the world."